IstiqlalBhat/BBAPS/README.md

 ---

-## License

-This project is open-source under the [MIT License](LICENSE.md).

-**Disclaimer**: BBAPS is a **research-oriented proof of concept**.
+**Disclaimer**: BBAPS is a raw **research-oriented proof of concept**.
 Any production usage should undergo thorough security audits, real-world testing, and regulatory compliance checks.
 ```